hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 The process of IP access list management is separated from Terraform process of workspace deployment.
 This is because we want:
 1. To keep a clean cut between workspace deployment and workspace management.
 2. It is general good practice to separate workspace deployment and workspace management.
-3. To keep workspace objects deployment in separate terraform project, not to risk leaving orphaned resources (e.g. changed provider etc).
+3. To keep workspace objects deployment in separate terraform project, not to risk leaving orphaned resources and ruins your workspace deployment (e.g. changed provider etc).

 After you have deployed your workspaces using this template (`aws_databricks_modular_privatelink`), you will have workspace host URLs saved as local file under `/artifacts`.
 Those files are for you to input to the next Terraform workspace management process, and to patch the workspace IP access list.